-Jin Kim is in his seventeenth season as Music Director of the Atlantic Symphony Orchestra.
+Jin Kim is in his eighteenth season as Music Director of the Atlantic Symphony Orchestra.
 Under his leadership, the Atlantic Symphony has been transformed into one of the premier professional orchestras in Boston and New England.
 Music critics of leading newspapers including The Boston Globe and the The Patriot Ledger, consistently praise the orchestra’s performances as “spectacular, dramatic, expressive, confident and unified.”
 During Kim's tenure the Atlantic Symphony has solidified its mission, expanded its repertoire and continues garner enthusiastic support from Boston's South Shore community and beyond.

 Kim has appeared with orchestra in the United States, Canada, Europe and Asia including the National Arts Center (Ottawa), Plzen Philharmonic (Czech) and Korean Symphony orchestras.
 Since 2001 he has also been a regular guest conductor of the Bucheon Philharmonic, one of the leading professional orchestras in Korea.
 In addition to his work with Maestro Leonard Slatkin and National Symphony Orchestra at the National Conducting Institute in Washington D.C., at the invitation of Maestro David Zinman, Kim also served as a Conducting Fellow at the Aspen Music Festival.